FAQ

 Q: Why/How do members qualify on their music?

-A: We've saved this one for last because of the lengthy answer - enjoy and know first and formost - we are all working together for YOUR SUCCESS!
+A: We've saved this one for last because of the lengthy answer - enjoy and know first and foremost - we are all working together for YOUR SUCCESS!

 We have set up the Qualification Program to encourage SUCCESS, not find fault.